njdelwiche/balancing/README.md

 # Balancing Groups

 This script creates (*mostly*) balanced sub-groups from a larger roster.
-After loading in a csv roster, the user can specify the group sizes and criteria along which they are balancing.
+After loading in a csv roster, a user specifies the criteria along which they are balancing.

-The program first examines the overall distribution of values across the balance criteria and sets a ceiling for the number each group can contain (e.g. 15 males).
+The program first examines the overall distribution of values across those criteria and sets a ceiling for the number each group can contain (e.g. 15 males).

 It then balances the groups by semi-randomly swapping items.
 It ensures not to backtrack through swaps by: